 Clean like a professional

 Buyers need to feel the house is sparkling clean.
 Pay special attention to the kitchen, bathrooms, light fixtures, and windows.
-The basement and garage should be cleaned out as well.

 Anything minor that needs to be repaired should be done prior to listing.
 For example, broken or burned out light fixtures, outlets not functioning, broken window panes, loose or missing railings, etc. Taking care of the little things gives a buyer less to be concerned about and shows that your home has been well maintained.